Norecipes - Elevating Everyday Meals

 This Chicken Chashu is rolled into a roulade making it easy to slice into beautiful rounds to top your favorite ramen recipe.
 It also make for a great side to a bowl of hot rice, or other Asian noodle soups.

-Recently I was working on creating a recipe for chicken ramen for those that can't eat pork and decided it needed a chicken version of chashu to finish it off.
-It started out as a garnish for the ramen, but it was so good I ended up having most of it on rice and in sandwiches.
+Recently I was working on creating a recipe for chicken ramen for those that can't eat pork and decided I needed to develop a chicken version of chashu to finish it off.
+It started out as a garnish for chicken chashu ramen, but it was so good I ended up having most of it on rice and in sandwiches.
 This recipe makes two good size logs, so make it on a weekend and slice it up and enjoy it during the busy workweek.

 📖 Recipe